pycoder2000/GRE-Prep-Tool/README.md

 </h1>

 <p align="center">
-  A simple tool to prepare for GRE using Command Line Terminal<br><br>
+  A powerful tool to prepare for GRE using Command Line Terminal<br><br>
   The word lists are provided by <a href="https://www.vocabulary.com/lists/">Vocabulary.com</a>.
-This project is an updated and working version of <a href="https://github.com/itsShnik/gre-preparation-tool">this Github project</a>.
 </p>

 <div align="center">